Dear Parents/Carers of St Cuthbert’s,

 As you know, the strike is happening because of a national dispute between the unions and the government over teachers’ pay and conditions, and not because of any issues at our school.
 All teachers at St Cuthbert’s are union members but not all teachers are members of the NEU and other unions have not voted for strike action yet.
 Other non-striking unions have issued guidance to their members about how they should respond, including not covering classes for striking colleagues.

 The closure of classes at St Cuthbert’s is not a decision which has been made lightly.
 We have worked alongside the local authority and our Trust to ensure safeguarding, child protection and health and safety requirements in school can be met.
 It is safe for St Cuthbert’s to remain partially open.

-If your child is in Reception or in Year 3 or Year 5 and entitled to a Free School Meal, St Cuthbert’s will provide you with a voucher to cover the cost of a lunch for that day.
+If your child is in Reception or Year 3 and entitled to a Free School Meal, St Cuthbert’s will provide you with a voucher to cover the cost of a lunch for that day.
 Breakfast Club and After School Club will run as normal for those classes which are still open.

 I am so sorry that you will have to make alternative arrangements for your child whilst their class is closed and that they will experience some disruption to their education.
 I understand that this situation may be frustrating, and ask that all members of our school community continue to treat each other with respect and dignity.

 Everyone at St Cuthbert’s remains committed to providing a safe and secure environment for our pupils and delivering high-quality teaching.

 We are working closely with our staff union representatives to keep up to date with the situation, and I will inform you as soon as possible if arrangements change further.

 If you have any questions or would like to discuss this matter further, please do not hesitate to contact school via email: email@example.com or telephone: